 As a translation agency, we often claim that it is essential to translate terminology consistently.
 But what exactly is terminology?
-And how is it relevant to you as a client?
-We will be happy to explain this.
+And why is it relevant for you as a client?
+We will explain it to you.

 Terminology is a collection of terms that are used in your company or field of business.
 Terms can be single words as well as word groups.
 They are usually specific to your company or field of business and can be divided into two main types: professional jargon and company-specific terms.